 How To Pick A Trusted Home Packing And Moving Company

-At a first glance, there seem to be hundreds if not thousands of local packers and movers.
-So how do you avoid picking a one?
-One of the biggest mistakes homeowners in Canada make is not taking the time to check out or do research on the prospective moving company.
+One of the biggest mistakes homeowners in Canada make is not taking the time to check out or do research on their prospective moving company.
 Here are some absolute must-haves for the companies you consider:

-- Make sure the company meets the criteria under the Good Practice Guidelines for Canadian Movers.
-The guidelines are the closest thing to an official document in Canada that governs how a moving business should operate.
+- Ensure the company meets the criteria under the Good Practice Guidelines for Canadian Movers.
+The guidelines are the closest thing to an official document in Canada that governs how packers and movers in Toronto should operate.

 - Does the moving company belong to the Canadian Association of Movers?
-The association represents many top-rated moving companies.
-But keep in mind, membership in the CAM is not mandatory, and doesn’t necessary mean a company is good or bad.
+The association represents many top-rated moving companies, but keep in mind that membership in the CAM is not mandatory and doesn’t necessarily mean a company is good or bad.

 - Does the company offer Replacement Value Protection, and for how much?
-The RVP often adds to the cost of the move but offers much higher reimbursement on your personal belonging if something goes wrong during the move.
-Even if you don’t opt in for the Replacement Value Protection it’s a good sign if a company offers this option.
+The RVP often adds to the cost of the move, but offers much higher reimbursement on your personal belongings if something goes wrong during the move.
+Even if you don’t opt-in for the Replacement Value Protection, it’s a good sign if a company offers this option.

-- Are the company’s packers professionally trained?
-Anybody can be a packer, but it takes training and experience to maximize efficiency, which is why you’re hiring packers in the first place.
+- Are the company’s employees professionally trained?
+It takes training and experience to maximize efficiency, which is why you’re hiring movers or packers in the first place.

-Long Distance Home Packers and Movers: What To Keep In Mind
+Long Distance Home Packers & Movers: What To Keep In Mind

-Because long distance moving often has an added aspect of volume to consider when loading your belongings into trucks or containers, professional packers have an added benefit of packing efficiently and making sure your stuff fits into a truck or container like Tetris pieces.
+Since long-distance moving often has an added aspect of volume to consider when loading your belongings into trucks or containers, it can be beneficial to seek out help.
+Toronto’s professional packers and movers have the added benefit of packing efficiently and making sure your stuff fits into a truck or container.

-Packing And Moving Insurance: How Is Your Stuff Protected?
+Packing & Moving Insurance: How Is Your Stuff Protected?